mlswg/mls-protocol/draft-ietf-mls-protocol.md

 the case where the external group key establishment mechanism provides stronger security against classical or quantum adversaries.

+The security level associated to the PSK injected in the key schedule SHOULD match at least the security level of the ciphersuite in use in the group.

 Note that, as a PSK may have a different lifetime than an update, it does not necessarily provide the same FS or PCS guarantees than a Commit message.